baselinrhq/baselinr/docs/architecture/PROJECT_OVERVIEW.md

 ## 📄 License

-MIT License - Open source and free to use
+Apache License 2.0 with Commercial Distribution Restriction - Free to use for commercial and internal business purposes.
+Commercial distribution requires explicit permission.

 ## 🤝 Contributing